Kindermädchen für Papa gesucht: Plot

 Peter and Kurt Jäger are cousins, though extremely different from one another.
-While Peter has a reputation as a womanizer in the family's chocolate concern, Kurt is a teetotaler, a hypochondriac and a complete novice with women.
-He has never noticed that Inge, his secretary, has been in love with him for years.
+While Peter has a reputation as a womanizer in the family's chocolate company, Kurt is a teetotaler, a hypochondriac and a complete novice with women.
+He has never noticed that Inge, his secretary, has had a crush on him for years.

 One day, shortly after his birthday, Kurt confides to his cousin that he has fallen in love with Sabine, a customer.
 She has been working as a nanny but has just resigned from her job.
 When she is about to respond to a newspaper employment ad for a nanny, Peter secretly connects her call to Kurt who invites Sabine home for an interview.
 He is so uptight that he does not realize Sabine wants to work as a nanny until she enquires about his child.
 Kurt explains that there is in fact a child in the house but it belongs to his cousin Peter.
 The next day they "borrow" Heinerle, the son of one of Peter's friends.
 He soon turns the house upside down, driving the housekeeper Frau Stadelmeier to despair.

 Peter pretends he is Heinerle's biological father, explaining that the boy has been brought up by his stepfather.
 So as to bring Sabine and Kurt together, Peter intends to go out with her and tell her what a wonderful cousin he has.
 Kurt should come and join the two of them in a restaurant.
 Peter should then leave, explaining he has a girlfriend he has recently hardly had time to see.